opera-platform/opera-dsp/README.md

 Test results will be stored in the `./test_run_dir` folder.

 By default 672 tests will be run for both AXI4 and TileLink variants of the Windowing.
-For each, test will take around 30 minutes.
-The tests can be found in folder [/windowing/src/test/scala](windowing/src/test/scala).
+For each (TileLink or AXI4), tests will take around 30 minutes.
+The tests can be found in folder [./windowing/src/test/scala/](windowing/src/test/scala).
 To reduce the number of tests, modify the [WindowingAXI4Spec](windowing/src/test/scala/WindowingAXI4Spec.scala) and/or [WindowingTLSpec](windowing/src/test/scala/WindowingTLSpec.scala) parameters.

 ## Log2Magnitude block